 Civil unrest/political tension

 According to official figures, Venezuela has one of the world’s highest murder rates.
-Actual crime rates may actually be higher than official figures indicate.
-Violent crime, including murder, armed robbery, kidnapping and carjacking, occurs frequently throughout Venezuela.
+Actual crime rates may be higher than official figures indicate.
+Violent crime, including murder, armed robbery, kidnapping and carjacking, is endemic throughout Venezuela.
 The vast majority of murders and major crimes go unresolved.

-If possible, you should avoid city streets in central Caracas and the Sabana Grande area.
+Australians in Venezuela should avoid central Caracas and the Sabana Grande area.
 There are increasing levels of crime in poorer areas of Caracas, in Cumana, Maracaibo, Paraguana, Valencia, and on the islands of Los Testigos.
 These areas are seldom patrolled by police.
 The Avila National Park is a known target area for criminals.
 You should also avoid walking or driving in isolated areas, especially at night.

 Travellers have been robbed and assaulted (including sexually assaulted) after accepting spiked food and drink.
 In some cases, hotel workers and taxi drivers have been implicated.
 Women should take particular care when dealing with strangers or new acquaintances and be especially cautious about accepting rides or invitations.